-6 Tips for surviving a PMDD crisis
+6 Tips for Surviving a PMDD Crisis

 If you have ever experienced a PMDD crisis, you know how frustrating and debilitating it is to deal with your cycle every month and how devastating the hurricane is.
 Irrational outbursts of anger, depression, anxiety, migraines, and massive brain fog, just to name a few… This hurricane impacts our lives with an uncontrollable force and speed and negatively affects our personal, family and work lives.
-Sometimes it causes cracks that we manage to cover somehow; other times, it can cause actual holes that are challenging to fix.
+Sometimes, it causes cracks that we manage to cover somehow; other times, it can cause holes that are challenging to fix.

-What’s ridiculous to me is that when the storm ends and the rainbow shines again (and I regain my positive energies), I feel a bit stronger than before.
+What’s ridiculous to me is that when the storm ends, and the rainbow shines again (and I regain my positive energies), I feel a bit stronger than before.
 That leads me to believe that it cannot happen again and that I will be able to manage it better the next time.
 How naive…

-And although it is not possible to escape from it, there are some tips and tricks that can help you relieve your worst symptoms, control anger and mood swings, and give you hope and motivation to go through the storm.
+Although it is not possible to escape from it, there are some tips and tricks that can help you relieve your worst symptoms, control anger and mood swings, and give you hope and motivation to go through the storm.
 And the good news is that all of them are free and accessible to anyone!

 But what’s exactly a PMDD crisis, and why does it happen?
 When does it occur?
 Let’s answer some basic questions first, and then I’ll give you the best tips ever (that I’ve experienced myself in the past) that will help you survive a PMDD crisis and deal with the beast when it comes.